 If you are in any doubt about what constitutes an offence, you should seek independent legal advice.

-Scrutineers may not use any image-recording device (including cameras, video recorders and camera or video-enabled mobile phones) to record images of ballot papers or declaration envelopes, or any other images that might identify an elector and how they have voted, in a polling place or counting centre.
+Scrutineers must not use any image-recording device (including cameras, video recorders and camera or video-enabled mobile phones) to record images of ballot papers or declaration envelopes, or any other images that might identify an elector and how they have voted, in a polling place or counting centre.

 The Act, ss.348 and 218